cresc-, -cret, -crease

 3. An addition to or an increase in the amount or size of something; especially, one of a series of small, often regular or planned increases.

-1. A new member in a company or an organization, especially someone who has recently joined: "He was assigned to train the new recruits of the company."
+1. A new member of a company or an organization, especially someone who has recently joined: Henry was assigned by his supervisor to train the each new recruit of the company.

 1. To supply an organization, company, etc. with new members or employees.